SizunJiangLab/Benchmarking_tissue_preparation/README.md

 <a name="reproducing"></a>
 # Reproducing Manuscript Figures

-To reproduce the figures in manuscript, please first download original data from [Zenodo](https://doi.org/10.5281/zenodo.11391050) to `./data` folder.
+To reproduce the figures presented in the manuscript, you will need to download the original dataset from [Zenodo](https://doi.org/10.5281/zenodo.11391050) and place them in the `./data` folder.

  1. Run the `segmentation_scFeature_extraction_4slides.ipynb` notebook (~5 mins):